Healthcare Training

 misdiagnosed?

-On this track, we talked about the five Idiosyncratic, Unique Patterns
+In this section... we talked about the five Idiosyncratic, Unique Patterns

-preschool situation with parents, and ADD without hyperactivity.
+preschool situation with parents, and ADHD without hyperactivity.
 We also

-discussed the misdiagnosis of ADD for Learning Disabled.
+discussed the misdiagnosis of ADHD for Learning Disabled.

-On the next track, we will talk about how education about
+In the next section, we will talk about how education about

-ADD and counseling for children with ADD and their parents can work together.
+ADHD and counseling for children with ADHD and their parents can work together.

 We will talk about three examples of combined education with counseling.